Still managing Meta ads manually? Automate the repetitive work with Bïrch.

 Not a single sale after enough ad spend

 If your maximum cost per purchase (CPA) is $50, set a rule to pause an ad set once it spends around 1.5x that amount without a conversion (in this case, $75).
-This gives Meta time to collect data while still protecting your budget.
+This gives Meta time to collect data, but your budget is protected.

 You can use similar logic for other signals like CPL, CPC, and AddToCart cost, which can indicate weak performance earlier in the funnel.
 Just keep in mind that cost-cap bidding and server-side reporting delays from CAPI can make early CPA look higher than it actually is.